lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

     Most users will choose the recommended software version and a medium size.

 The term "image" atop the left box refers to a "Docker image" that defines the software packages and their versions which will be automatically loaded in the server environment.
-The "recommended" image will be updated on a monthly basis during DP0.2 to encourage users to adapt to using software that is in active development, and to benefit from the bug fixes and updates made by Rubin Observatory staff.
+The "recommended" image will be updated on a regular (monthly) basis to encourage users to adapt to using software that is in active development, and to benefit from the bug fixes and updates made by Rubin Observatory staff.
 Older images will remain accessible to users.

 RSP users who are doing a lot of image processing might need to select a large server, and those who are working with small subsets of catalog data can use a small server.